Last Updated on August 6, 2022

 For the most part, you can swim in the pool at the bottom on Waimea Falls.
 The 45ft tall waterfall may not look that impressive compared to others, but the water is surprisingly warm!

 The Hawaiian name for Waimea Falls actually changes with the speed of the water!
 When it’s extra strong, it’s called Waihi and when it’s trickling, Waihe‘e.
 Depending on the waterfall, sometimes the swimming is limited or even completely restricted.
-Free entry is offer for a return visit within 10 days if this does happen.
+Free entry is offered for a return visit within 10 days if this does happen.

 The lake is watched over by a lifeguard and swimmers are expected to wear life jackets, even if you are a strong swimmer.
 The pool is 30ft deep, so the last thing you want is to get cramp and drown in something that deep!!
 It’s really relaxing to just float about in the water in the sunshine!
 Life jacket rentals are included in the entrance fee to Waimea Valley.

 Water shoes are recommended, as getting into the pool area is a little rocky.
 I didn’t have any but I was OK.